PTAHume/MyNewRoBoFriend/README.md

 ```sh
 PLACE 1 2 SOUTH
 ```
-Would place the robo on the table at grid refrance 1 verticaly and 2 horiontaly facing NORTH
+Would place the robo on the table at grid reference 1 vertically and 2 horizontally facing NORTH

-The table grid starts at the bottom left (SOUTH WEST) hand side at 0 verticaly and 0 horiontaly
+The table grid starts at the bottom left (SOUTH WEST) hand side at 0 vertically and 0 horizontally
-and increasies in incremeants of 1 along the vertical plane to the right (EAST) of the table
+and increases in increments of 1 along the vertical plane to the right (EAST) of the table
-or increasies in incremeants of 1 along the horizonal plane to the top (NORTH) side of the table
+or increases in increments of 1 along the horizonal plane to the top (NORTH) side of the table

-Illistration of the table layout:
+Illustration of the table layout:
 ```sh
 5      N
 4      |